Activity-Based Costing and Management (Portfolio 5306)

 The Portfolio also analyzes the differences between ABC and generally accepted accounting principles (GAAP) in the areas of product costs and segment analysis.
 It shows how a company using ABC can prepare external reports under GAAP without compromising the principles of ABC for internal purposes.

-This Portfolio may be cited as Bloomberg Tax Portfolio 5306, Agrawal and Brimson, Activity-Based Costing and Management (Accounting Policy and Practice Series).
+This Portfolio may be cited as Bloomberg Tax & Accounting Portfolio 5306, Agrawal, Brimson, & Gupta, Activity-Based Costing and Management.

 Table of Contents